-$^{^{8}}$ Bhattarai, Lee and Park (2014) provide an analytical characterization of inflation dynamics under AM/PF and PM/AF when not constrained by the ZLB.
+8Bhattarai, Lee and Park (2014) provide an analytical characterization of inflation dynamics under AM/PF and PM/AF when not constrained by the ZLB.

-$^{^{9}}$ An exception is the proposal of temporary price-level targeting (Bernanke, Kiley and Roberts (2019)).
-We also focus on regimes consistent with a unique, stationary equilibrium; Bianchi and Melosi (2019) considered fare measure of the costs of economic fluctuations.
-Thus, our measure of the performance of AM/PF and PM/AF policies will depend on their welfare costs at the ZLB and away from it, as well as on the incidence of ZLB episodes.
+That is, regimes are analyzed as permanent choices among a variety of policy frameworks.9 To rank alternatives, we use a model-consistent welfare measure of the costs of economic fluctuations.
+Thus, our measure of the performance of AM/PF and PM/AF policies will depend on their respective welfare costs at the ZLB and away from it, as well as on the incidence of ZLB episodes.

-In related work, Ascari, Florio and Gobbi (2021) examine the relative performance of inflation targeting (IT) and price-level targeting (PLT) in AM/PF and PM/AF regimes.10 They employ a quadratic loss function to evaluate alternative outcomes with instrument rules for the nominal interest rate and for net taxes (short for lump-sum taxes net of transfers).
-They find that AM/PF dominates PM/AF under PLT, while the comparison of AM/PF and PM/AF under IT depends on the size of the interest rate response to inflation.
+Our work is also related to that of Bianchi, Faccini and Melosi (2022) and Ascari, Florio and Gobbi (2023).
+The first of these two papers considers emergency budgets and temporary inflation targets and analyze a transfer shock based on the 2020 CARES Act with nominal interest rates positive throughout the experiment.
+Instead, we focus on the role of fiscal rules in contributing to macroeconomic stabilization in the face of aggregate demand shocks that can push the economy to the ZLB, employing fiscal rules for both net taxes and government purchases in a stylized, calibrated New Keynesian model with a ZLB constraint.
+The second paper examines the relative performance of inflation targeting (IT) and price-level targeting (PLT) in AM/PF and PM/AF regimes and employs a quadratic loss function to evaluate alternative outcomes with instrument rules for the nominal interest rate and for net taxes (short for lump-sum taxes net of transfers).
+Ascari, Florio and Gobbi find that AM/PF dominates PM/AF under PLT, while the comparison of AM/PF and PM/AF under IT depends on the size of the interest rate response to inflation.
 They show that with an active fiscal policy, in which the primary surplus is fixed, performance under IT is improved if monetary policy responds negatively to inflation.
-Our paper is complementary in that they consider a seemingly irresponsible IT regime (raising rates as inflation falls) under active fiscal policy, while our focus is on super-active fiscal policies that reduce the primary surplus as debt levels rise.
-Bianchi, Faccini and Melosi (2020) consider emergency budgets and temporary inflation targets and analyze a transfer shock based on the 2020 CARES Act with nominal interest rates positive throughout the experiment.
-Instead, we focus on the role of fiscal rules in contributing to macroeconomic stabilization in the face of aggregate demand shocks that can push the economy to the ZLB, employing fiscal rules for both net taxes and government purchases in a stylized, calibrated New Keynesian model with a ZLB constraint.
+Our paper is complementary in that they consider a seemingly irresponsible IT regime (raising rates as inflation falls) under active fiscal policy, while our focus is on seemingly irresponsible, super-active, fiscal policies that reduce the primary surplus as debt levels rise.

 While we follow much of the literature on active fiscal policy in assuming one-period debt, we also generalize the analysis to consider the role of long-term government debt.
-Caramp and Silva (2021) and Leeper (2021) emphasize how the presence of long-term debt implies revaluation effects on existing debt that affect the wealth channel of monetary policy under active fiscal policies.
+Caramp and Silva (2023) and Leeper (2021) emphasize how the presence of long-term debt implies revaluation effects on existing debt that affect the wealth channel of monetary policy under active fiscal policies.
 Leeper and Zhou (2021) investigate optimal commitment policies when debt is long-term, while Leeper, Leith and Liu (2021) consider discretionary policies, as does Harrison (2021), who highlights how debt sustainability becomes a constraint on the actions of the central bank when fiscal policy is active.
-Harrison's work is complementary to ours in that he uses, as we do, a model-consistent quadratic loss function to rank outcomes and specifies fiscal policy as setting an exogenous primary surplus, which as he notes, is one of the specifications we investigate.
-We differ in adopting a simple rule for monetary policy, while he derives optimal monetary policy, and we consider super-active fiscal policies.
+Harrison's work is complementary to ours in that he uses, as we do, a model-consistent quadratic loss function to rank outcomes and specifies fiscal policy as setting an exogenous primary surplus, which as he notes, is one of the